-Each club that meets the criteria as outlined in the TRF Grant Manual and District 6860 Policies and Procedures Supplement (i.e. qualified club) will be eligible to apply for district grant funds.
-A maximum award amount will be determined annually by the program year DG and District Rotary Foundation Chair (DRFC) based on available DDF for the program year.
+Qualified clubs in our district may apply for district grants on an annual basis according to criteria outlined in this document.
+A maximum award amount will be determined annually by the program year District Governor (DG) and District Rotary Foundation Chair (DRFC) based on available DDF for the program year.